 There are lots of grants to help people on low incomes to heat their home.
 Do you know about these?

 Winter Fuel Payment helps older people with their heating bills.
-You could get between £100 and £300 tax-free to help pay your heating bills if you were born on or before 5 July 1952.
-This is known as a ‘Winter Fuel Payment’.
+You could get between £100 and £300 tax-free to help pay your heating bills if you were born on or before 5 July 1954 (as at winter 2018) This is known as a ‘Winter Fuel Payment’.

 Warm Home Discount Scheme - have a look to see if you qualify.